darth-veitcher/nswrap/README.md

 ...
 ```

-The generated delegate inherits from NSObject and is identified as implementing
+The generated delegate inherits from `NSObject` and, in its interface
-the protocols specified in `nswrap.yaml`.
+declaration, is advertised as implementing the protocols specified in
+`nswrap.yaml`.

 When a delegate is activated and one of the callback methods named in the
-configuration file is called, the delegate will call back into an exported Go
+configuration file is called, the delegate will call back into a Go
-function.
-If a user-defined callback function has been specified,
+function exported by NSWrap.
+If a user-defined callback function has been
+specified,
 it will be called with all of its parameters converted to their Go type
 equivalents.
 User-defined callbacks are registered by calling a function
 with the method name in TitleCase + `Callback`, so in the example above,
-call `ns.CentralManagerDidUpdateStateCallback(...)` with the name of your
+you would call `ns.CentralManagerDidUpdateStateCallback(...)` with the name of
-callback function to register to receive notifications when your central
+your callback function to register to receive notifications when your central
 manager updates its state.

-The code in `examples/bluetooth` implements a working Bluetooth Low Energy
+The example in `examples/bluetooth` implements a working Bluetooth Low-Energy
 heart rate monitor entirely in Go.

-The following Go code creates a CBDelegate object in Go,
+The following Go code instantiates a `CBDelegate` object,
 registers a callback for `centralManagerDidUpdateState`, allocates
-a CBCentralManager object, and installs our delegate:
+a `CBCentralManager` object, and installs our delegate:

 ```go
 func cb(c ns.CBCentralManager) {